 Prescription Drug Misuse is Quickly a Slippery Slope

-Prescription drug misuse and abuse is a slippery slope that people all too often find themselves falling into.
-While some can recognize the problem quickly and correct the situation before it has escalated into a true addiction.
+Prescription drug misuse and abuse is a slippery slope in which many engage.
+Some individuals can recognize the problem quickly and correct the situation before it has escalated into a true addiction.

-For details on how the current opioid crisis began, see the LA Times article, ‘You want a description of hell?’
+For details on how the opioid crisis began, see the LA Times article, ‘You want a description of hell?’
 OxyContin’s 12-hour problem.

 Ongoing Opioid Use and Rapid Addiction

-Prescription Does Not Mean ‘Safe’
+Prescription Does Not Mean 100% ‘Safe’ for All Uses

 Abusing prescription drugs can lead to health problems, addition, accidents, legal trouble, family problems and even death.

 Dual Diagnosis Addiction Treatment

-If you think you may be suffering from addiction, as well as PTSD, depression, trauma or other mental health issue (dual diagnosis) – please know that seeking help is the first step to addiction recovery and regaining control of your life.
+If you think you may be suffering from addiction – as well as PTSD, depression, trauma or other mental health issue – please know that seeking dual diagnosis help is the first step to addiction recovery and regaining control of your life.

 The Road to Recovery Begins at New Start Recovery Solutions

-Please Contact New Start Recovery Solutions to:
+New Start Recovery Solutions | Recovery Happens Counseling Services